-- 1. Verify the number of construction team members participating in loading the bridge.
-(The maximum allowed is four members.) - 2.
-Have the team locate the bridge with the south side toward angles. - 3.
-The judge establishes measurement for location L1 and L2. - 4.
-The judge installs four safety supports under each decking location. - 5.
-Adjust Safety Supports to sit a maximum of 4 in. below deck support use the 2x4 block and 2x4x3'-0" to assist. - 6.
-The team installs the decking unit (grating) at location L1 and L2. - 7.
-The judge attaches the laser levels at the sway point with 4 in. ground clearance use 4 in. wood block to position level.
-Attached to the bridge or decking. - 8.
+- 7. The judge attaches the laser level to the bridge or decking at the sway point with 4-in. ground clearance.
+Use 4-in. wood block to position level. - 8.
 The judge attaches the deflection measuring device at locations D1 and D2.
 These will be indicated by the tape on the grate. - a.
 Attach the hook of each chain to a bar on the gratings at the indicated point.
-The chain shall be attached laterally as close to the top of the stringer (support surface) as possible without touching any part of the bridge.
+The chain shall be attached laterally as close to the top of the stringer (support surface) as possible without touching any part of the bridge. - b.
 Lay caution tape over the grating.
-The caution tape signifies that the deflection measuring device is attached to the grating. - b.
-Make sure there are no kinks in the chain. - 9.
-Make sure that the decking unit at deflection targets is in contact with the top of the deck support.
+The caution tape signifies that the deflection measuring device is attached to the grating. - c.
+Make sure there are no kinks in the chain.

+- d.
+Make sure that the viewing window for the measuring device is safely viewable (i.e. facing outwards with respect to the bridge) - 9.
+Make sure that the decking unit at the deflection measuring device locations is in contact with the top of the deck support.
 Use clamps if necessary.
 The clamps will be removed when sufficient load is in place to hold the decking unit in contact with the top of the deck support. - 10.
 The team preloads location L1 with 100 lb and preloads location L2 with 100 lb.
 The preload is applied to the decking units and positioned identically for each bridge.